jimbraithwaite/jim/pages/living-with-leukaemia.md

 ## Along came Imatinib

-I was back in hospital for my routine bloodwork and consultation, not long before my transplant was due.
-One of the consultant heamatologists mentioned some clinical trials of a new type of drug that had shown promise, called - Imatinib.
-Tyrosine Kinase Inhibitors (TKIs).
-He explained they very new, and whilst they had shown promising results in trials, the historical data on their efficacy just wasn't there.
-At that time they were not available in the UK, thought he thought he may be soon be approved for use by NICE, the governing body that determines which new drugs from trials become available.
+I was back in hospital for a routine bloodwork and consultation, not long before my transplant was due.
+One of the consultant heamatologists mentioned some clinical trials of a drug that had been showing promise, called - <a href="https://en.wikipedia.org/wiki/Imatinib">Imatinib</a>, a new type of medication called a <a href="https://en.wikipedia.org/wiki/Tyrosine_kinase_inhibitor">Tyrosine Kinase Inhibitor (TKI)</a>.
+He explained they brand new, and whilst they had shown promising results in trials, the historical data on their efficacy just wasn't there.
+At that time they were not available in the UK, thought he thought he may be soon be approved for use by <a href="https://en.wikipedia.org/wiki/National_Institute_for_Health_and_Care_Excellence">NICE</a>, the governing body that determines which new drugs from trials become available.

 Given the other options available, I was very interested.
-To me, a promising clinical trail was better placing my faith in than the, frankly miserable, alternatives.
+To me, a promising clinical trail was better placing my faith in than the &mdash; frankly miserable &mdash; alternatives.
 I confirmed my intent, and before too much longer was one of the first people in the UK to be prescribed it.

 In a dark sense of luck, I'd been diagnosed with cancer at the right time.